ocean-perception/oplab_pipeline/README.md

         To push updates, stage changes, commit and push to a branch, usually master

         git add -A
-        git commit -m 'Some message about the change' git push origin master
+        git commit -m "Some message about the change" git push origin master

         Functionality: